ThinkUpLLC/ThinkUp/docs/source/contribute/developers/documentation.rst

 Example
 -------

-Here’s a file that Gina’s already added PHPDocumentor comments to: http://github.com/ginatrapani/thinkup/blob/master/webapp/controller/class.PublicTimelineController.php
+Here's a file that Gina's already added PHPDocumentor comments to: http://github.com/ginatrapani/thinkup/blob/master/webapp/controller/class.PublicTimelineController.php

 This is what the documentation page that PHPDoc created looks like: